OreKush/InsightMate/README.md

 	•	All datasets are synthetic/mock for demonstration purposes.
 ---

-## License

-MIT — open for review and experimentation.
----

 ## Hiring Note

 I’m seeking a sponsored role in Data-Driven Design / AI UX.